Frequently Asked Questions for Families

 What is the process for hiring a TeacherCaregiver?

 5. Finalizing: Once you have determined the best TeacherCaregiver for your family, your Director will finalize all screening procedures, and they will be submitted to you.
-The screening will include
+Once the final screening is completed, The screening will include

 - Professional Reference Checks